Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Discussion

-The realization of supersonic flow should be within reach with existing fabrication techniques and sample qualities.
-Large drift velocities (\mbox{$V > 0.1 v$}) at low electron densities \mbox{$\sim 10^{11}\,\text{cm}^{-2}$} have already been reported in graphene~\cite{Meric2008, Dorgan2010}.
-The nozzle geometry itself should induce a further increase in velocity so $V \approx v_s \approx 0.7 v$ seems to be within reach.
-Apart from graphene, a Dirac de Laval-nozzle and its phenomenology can also be considered for other condensed matter systems with ($D = 2$ or $D = 3$) Dirac fermions, with the surface states of a 3D topological insulator and Dirac or Weyl semimetals as notable examples \cite{Lucas2016, Galitski2018}.
+Graphene seems to be a very promising candidate for the realization of supersonic hydrodynamic Dirac electron flow across a de Laval nozzle geometry.
+Large flow speeds (\mbox{$V > 0.1 \, v$}) and low electron densities, \mbox{$\sim 10^{11}\,\text{cm}^{-2}$}, have already been obtained with existing fabrication techniques and sample qualities~\cite{Meric2008, Dorgan2010, Yamoah2017}.
+The nozzle geometry itself should induce a further increase in speed so $V \approx v_\sound \approx 0.7 \, v$ seems to be within reach.
+Instead of using voltage probes, one could also verify supersonic flow directly by resolving the flow velocity profile past the throat of a graphene nozzle~\cite{Ella2019,Sulpizio2019}.
+In addition to graphene, a Dirac de Laval-nozzle and its phenomenology can also be considered for other condensed matter systems with ($D = 2$ or $D = 3$) Dirac fermions, with the surface states of a 3D topological insulator and Dirac or Weyl semimetals as notable examples~\cite{Lucas2016, Galitski2018}.